cjsteel/ansible-role-deployment_user/README.md

 ### Main playbook

-Example of a minimal main playbook containing our role playbook:
+Example of a minimal main playbook that contains an include for our roles' playbook:

 ```yaml
 ---